 History of Race Beneficiaries

-Each year, the TD Charitable Foundation, the charitable giving arm of TD Bank, America's Most Convenient Bank®, provides a cash donation of $30,000 to a different Maine charity as a way to support and benefit the state.
+Each year, the TD Charitable Foundation, the charitable giving arm of TD Bank, America’s Most Convenient Bank®, provides a cash donation of $30,000 to a different Maine charity as a way to support and benefit the state.
 The chosen organization also benefits from fundraising activities and opportunities and publicity through its association with one of Maine’s premiere sporting events.
-The TD Charitable Foundation has now donated $570,000 to Maine charities over the 19-year history of the TD Beach to Beacon..
+The TD Charitable Foundation has now donated $600,000 to Maine charities over the 20-year history of the TD Beach to Beacon 10k Road Race.

 2016 Youth Beneficiary – My Place Teen Center

-This year’s beneficiary of the TD Beach to Beacon 10K is My Place Teen Center (https://myplaceteencenter.org/) , a free, year-round, after-school youth development program for kids at-risk in Greater Portland.
+My Place Teen Center is a free, year-round, after-school youth development program for kids at-risk in Greater Portland.

 2015 Youth Beneficiary – Good Shepherd Food Bank